• Skip to content

 A church facility is where church happens.

-And, churches need facilities that are well designed, equipped, and maintained in order to fulfill their mission.
+And churches need facilities that are well-designed, equipped and maintained to fulfill their mission.

 Managing church facilities requires budget dollars, planning, and an organized process to maintain and plan for its use.